Telethon Man

 Actual footage of me making the donation.

 I told my mom I had completed my mission successfully, then shucked my pants and sat back down on the couch to watch the rest of the broadcast.
-The remainder of the day passed uneventfully, and the next day at school, not a single person appeared to have seen me.
+The remainder of the day passed uneventfully, and the next day at school, not a single person admitted to having seen me on TV.

 It must have been a week or so later that my mother, entering the house from the front porch with the day’s mail in hand, shouted all three of my names — Michael Wayne Carmody!!!
 My mind raced in a vain attempt to conjure up any potential reason she might have to be cross with me.
 I slunk into the living room, wary.